 Just a stone’s throw from the Brisbane CBD, Melrose Park at Wooloowin offers a shady mini traffic course.
 It also has a playground, skatepark and lots of lovely green space for a picnic.

-Melrose Park is located on the corner of Rose Street and Roseleigh Street in Wooloowin.
+Melrose Park is located between Rose Street and Roseleigh Street in Wooloowin.
 Read the review of Melrose Park.

 Flagstone Adventure Park – Jimboomba

-Flagstone Adventure Park at Jimboomba has a lined bike track that heads around their incredible adventure park.
+Flagstone Adventure Park at Jimboomba has a lined child friendly bike track around their incredible adventure park.
 While it isn’t as signposted as other mini tracks, it still has a left and right lineage to help teach kids biking etiquette.
 The Flagstone playground and waterpark are extremely impressive and the park features toilets, BBQ spots and plenty of places to sit and enjoy the day.

 Flagstone Adventure Park is located on Trailblazer Drive, Jimboomba.
 Read a detailed review of Flagstone Adventure Park.

 Symphony Crescent Park – Burpengary

 Symphony Crescent Park features a mini traffic track to help you teach your little ones the road rules while they practise their riding skills.
 The park also has a playground, park warrior obstacle course, half-court, toilets and BBQs.

 Symphony playground is located at 40 Symphony Crescent in Burpengary.
 Read the Symphony Crescent Playground review.